Diana Șoșoacă

 Șoșoacă was elected to the Senate of Romania in the 2020 election as a member of the Alliance for the Union of Romanians (AUR).
 She was later excluded from the party's parliamentary caucus, and joined S.O.S.
 Romania in 2023.
-She served in the Senate until her election to the European Election in 2024. Șoșoacă was barred from running for President of Romania in the 2024 election by the Constitutional Court.
+She served in the Senate until her election to the European Parliament in 2024. Șoșoacă was barred from running for President of Romania in the 2024 election by the Constitutional Court.

 Early life and education

 Diana Iovanovici was born on 13 November 1975 in Bucharest.
 Her paternal grandparents had migrated from Skopje, modern North Macedonia, with Șoșoacă stating that "half of is from Skopje".
 According to Șoșoacă, an aunt of hers was imprisoned for opposing the Romanian communist regime. Șoșoacă's mother is Alice Florescu Bleotu, a gynecologist and specialist in esotericism.
 Diana Iovanovici was married to Dumitru Silvestru Șoșoacă, who was her third husband.

 Some sources stated she obtained a law degree from the Romanian-American University in Bucharest, and then worked for Eugen Dijmărescu, Minister of Commerce in the Năstase cabinet. Șoșoacă said she studied law at the University of Bucharest, at the urging of an uncle who was president of the Prahova County Tribunal.